 Have a volunteer near the entrance of where you want runners to park with a sign directing them to the registration table or starting line.
 Make the sign bright and clear.
 Keep in mind, this could be the first time the runner has been to that location so he is already trying to figure out where to go.
 Having a volunteer at the entrance is also great for promoting your race to passersby.
 A couple same day registrants never hurt.

-Some other signage options include yard signs pointing out the closest restrooms, where runners can pick up their runner bags, banners for sponsors or directions to food and water.
+Some other signage options include yard signs pointing out the closest restrooms, where runners can pick up their runner bags.
+There are numerous banner types that can be used for sponsors or directions to food and water.
+Vinyl banners and mesh banners great options when you’re wanting to keep the signage cost-effective.
 If you spend a little time and money on signage, your participants will have an easy time getting around and it will increase the chance they will come back year after year.

 Food & Drinks